coala/coala/docs/Developers/Executing_Tests.rst

 Testing
 =======

-You can help us testing coala in several ways.
+You can help us test coala in several ways.

 Executing our Tests
 -------------------